mcdafydd/scini-cockpit/README.md

 # Overview

 This repository contains a Docker Compose stack suitable for production and development environments for a SCINI underwater ROV.
-The development environment consist of simulated MJPEG video streams, MQTT clients, and device telemetry.
-It is the parent repository for all of the SCINI surface-to-serial components.
+The development environment allows for reasonable end-to-end testing of all software components between the user interfaces and underwater MQTT-to-serial gateways.
 Code that runs on devices attached as an RS-485 node or other non-IP connection does not currently live on github and does not get built by this repository, so is instead simulated by the `serial-tester` container.

 # Quick getting started